ncoghlan/misc/notes/python3/questions_and_answers.rst

-I am also not writing on behalf of the Python Software Foundation (of which I am a nominated Fellow), nor on behalf of Python's Steering Council (of whom I am a member), nor on behalf of Red Hat (my previous employer, for whom I worked for much of the time I maintained this).
+I am also not writing on behalf of the Python Software Foundation (of which I am a nominated Fellow), nor on behalf of Python's Steering Council (of which I am a former member), nor on behalf of Red Hat (my previous employer, for whom I worked for much of the time I maintained this).
 However, I do use several Red Hat specific examples when discussing enterprise perception and adoption of the Python platform -